Code of Conduct – Explained

 It is important to note that when working in some roles, opt out of the regulations is not allowed.
 Specifically, these roles involve the contractor working with vulnerable people, who are defined as those under the age of eighteen or who, by reason of age, infirmity, illness, disability or any other circumstance is in need of care or attention.

-In order to opt out of the Conduct Regulations, please contact a New Red Planet customer service advisor today.
+In order to opt out of the Conduct Regulations, please contact a New Red Planet customer service advisor today by calling us on 0161 713 1730 or click the button below to Get in Touch.

 Find out more